Gravity, Strong Force, Nuclear Reactor, Magnetism and The Black Hole by Bengt Nyman

 The concept of the spontaneous nuclear reactor is many years old and is no longer compatible with modern safety requirements.
 In an attempt to improve the safety of today's inherently unstable nuclear reactors, layers upon layers of controls and safety controls have been added to the design of the reactors.
 The result is escalated cost of construction and operation of today's reactors, without a solution to their inherent stability problem.

 A new method for releasing energy from large atom nuclei is proposed below.
 The method is based on earlier described understanding of strong force and nuclear binding energy.

 Neutrons and protons on the surface of large nuclei are held in place by strong force.
 Strong force is an elastic, electrostatic bond resulting from a large number of competing electrostatic forces.
 The strong force bond between a neutron and a large nucleus has a natural frequency in the range of 10^19 to 10^20 Hz.
-Tuned X-rays of the same frequency are proposed to bring strong force bonds into resonance to shake loose neutrons and their binding energy from large nuclei like for example Thorium.
+X-ray guns producing gamma rays of this frequency are used to bring strong force bonds into resonance to shake loose neutrons and their binding energy from large nuclei like for example Thorium.

 The proposed Resonance Induced Matter Converter works as follows:

-The conversion fuel is primarily Thorium which is fed into the converter in form of a Thorium wire with an iron core.
+The conversion fuel is primarily a mix of Thorium and Uranium which is fed into the converter in form of a clad on an iron core.
 Two lasers are used to elevate the temperature of the fuel wire in the conversion zone.
-Two X-ray guns are used to set the neutron strong force bonds into resonance to break lose neutrons and their binding energy.
+Two X-ray guns are used produce gamma rays which set the neutron strong force bonds into resonance to break lose neutrons and their binding energy.

 The iron core of the burned out fuel wire is fed through the converter and wound back up after exiting the conversion zone.